kehers/kehers.github.com/_posts/2016-09-30-creating-app-subdomains-for-users.markdown

 ---
 Someone sent me a [message on Twitter](http://twitter.com/kehers) asking how to automatically create user subdomains and further allow users point their preferred domain to the subdomain.
 So I think I should just do a quick one about it as it really isn't a complex thing.

 A lot of web apps do this.
 A big example is Tumblr.
 Once you signup, you get a shiny subdomain based on your selected username, e.g [appscreens.tumblr.com](http://appscreens.tumblr.com/).
 Another example is Github pages which this blog runs on.
-On setup, I get [kehers.github.io](http://kehers.github.io/).
+On setup, I got [kehers.github.io](http://kehers.github.io/).
 What I later did was to register [obem.be](http://obem.be/) and point it to [kehers.github.io](http://kehers.github.io/)

 There are two things here.
 One is creating subdomains for users.
 You can then take it a step forward to allow users register a custom domain and point that domain to the subdomain.